faraweilyas/faraweilyas/README.md

 - 📡 I’m looking forward to making open source contributions.
 - 📚 I’m currently learning how to be a professional Enterprise Architect.
-- 🏢 Being the CTO at [techbarn](https://github.com/techbarn) helps me make a change in the workplace industry.
 - 📩 How to reach me: faraweilyas@gmail.com.

 Well, i love to box so my favorite drink is Punch! 🍹 🤪 🥊